apollo-lang/apollo/doc/lrm.md

 sequences.
 At the same time, more experienced musicians can directly manipulate note and chord types while leveraging Apollo's programming constructs to create novel compositions.
 In effect, Apollo empowers the programmer to hear the sound of algorithms and the musician to compose in code.

-**TODO:** explanation of flow of a program; a composition (notes / abstractions) -> midi at end
+An Apollo source program produces as output a MIDI file, which is a standardized way to store a musical piece.

 ### Why is it called Apollo?